 INCOME TAXES

-Income before income taxes, for all periods presented, was generated from domestic operations.
-The provision (benefit) for income taxes includes the following components:
+Net income before income taxes, for all periods presented, was generated from domestic operations.
+The following table summarizes components of our income tax provision:

 Year ended December 31,